kattisA/movie-app/README.md

 ## Description

 A React app using the [OMDB API](https://www.omdbapi.com/) displaying movies.
 CSS Framework is Bootstrap.
+After finishing the tutorial I have restructured the code and added values for accessibility improvement.
+I have improved functionality so favourites doesn't include duplicates.
+I added the movie title on the poster overlay.

 ## Getting Started